enriclluelles/route_translator/README.md

         pricing: prix
     ```

 5. Your routes are translated!
-Here's the output of your `rake routes` now:
+Here's the output of your `bundle exec rails routes` now:

     ```
             Prefix Verb   URI Pattern                     Controller#Action